burningion/deepdreamtutorial/README.md

 # Deep Dream Tutorial

 This is a walkthrough of the Deep Dream code created by Google.
 In it you'll learn how to create Deep Dreams, Controlled Deep Dreams, and Controlled Video Deem Dreams.
-There will be a [blog post](http://www.kpkaiser.com) to go along with this, and pull requests are welcomed.
+There is a [blog post](http://www.kpkaiser.com/machine-learning/diving-deeper-into-deep-dreams/) to go along with this, and pull requests are welcomed.

 The images within were all created or shot by me, and you are free to do with them as you wish.

-To get it running:
+To get this running, first install caffe, ffmpeg, and opencv.
+That's a tall order, but luckily, Googling and hitting your head on a wall should help.
+Once you've done that:
 ```bash
 $ ipython notebook
 ```